About the permanentid field

 permanentid field value may be different depending on the repository type:

-Is based on the item URI because it is an appropriate unique and permanent identifier.
+Based on the item URI, because it’s an appropriate unique and permanent identifier.

-where one item can have more than one URI so the
+For other repository types, such as Google Drive and YouTube, where one item can have more than one URI, the

 permanentidfield is typically a hash of a string containing: